Meth Addiction Treatment in Florida

 At Footprints Beachside Recovery in St Petersburg, Florida, our approach to meth rehab addresses the underlying biological, psychological and social causes of substance use disorders.
 Whether your addiction is complicated by past trauma, co-occurring conditions like anxiety and depression or environmental factors, our team will create a personalized meth treatment plan to help you recover from your addiction.

 Based on the unique recovery needs of each client, services offered at Footprints may include the following:

 • Personal Training

 • Beachside Outdoor Activities

 We understand that no two meth addictions are exactly alike.
-That’s why we customize our meth treatment plans to address the unique recovery needs of each individual client.
+That’s why we customize our meth treatment plans to address the unique recovery of each individual.
 Our ultimate goal isn’t just to help you recover from meth addiction; it’s to help you be the person you want to be.